naturecodevoid/MC-Utilities/README.md

 const mcutils = require("mc-utilities");
 ```

+I recommend using [this](#api) api instead of the edition api.

-The package is split into two different parts, one for bedrock edition, and one for java edition.
+If you want to use only one edition, some of the package is split into two different parts, one for bedrock edition, and one for java edition.

 Getting bedrock edition: